 This is Poland's leading auction website and online platform for the book trade.
 Allegro is used on a monthly basis by 18 mln Poles.
-This autumn the company will be launched on the Warsaw stock exchange.
+In autumn 2020 the company launched on the Warsaw stock exchange.
 Many market analysts now regard the Allegro.pl service as the country's biggest online bookseller too.
 However, its sales involve the primary market (new books) as well as the secondary one (used books).
-In recent years income totalling an annual 185-190 mln zlotys has been achieved from book sales via the Allegro platform.
-The share of sales of new books on Allegro totalled 76 per cent in this period.
-In 2019 Allegro sold a total of 10.8 mln books.
-Customers show the biggest interest in publications from the following categories: belles-lettres, popular literature, non-fiction, school textbooks, books for children and YA, and popular science books.
+In recent years income totalling an annual

+185-190 mln zlotys has been achieved from book sales via the Allegro platform.
+The share of sales of new books on Allegro totalled 83 per cent in this period.
+In 2020 Allegro sold a total of 18 mln books (a 73 per cent increase).
+Customers show the biggest interest in publications from the following categories: belles-lettres, popular literature, nonfiction, school textbooks, books for children and YA, and popular science books.